Team

 Eleni is part of the research team.
 She is involved in the Centre’s research into teachers’ practices and students’ understandings of the Holocaust. -

-Senior Lecturer in History Education
+Associate Professor in Holocaust and History Education

 Louise Palmer